Understanding your learners and their needs

 - Are you utilising a range of teaching methods to accommodate a range of preferred learning styles?

 - Do the ‘levels of learning’ in your course intended learning outcomes match the ‘level of learning’ you intend on teaching and assessing?

 - Do you provide all students, regardless of background or ability, with an equitable learning experience?

 - Do you offer opportunities for students to guide elements of their own learning?

 - If your course has a work placement, how is it integrated for a holistic approach to learning?

 The BOLD Learning and Teaching Practices provide clear guidelines to support teaching practices for different delivery/study modes, opportunities for self-assessment and reflection on current teaching practices, and opportunities for collaborative discussion with peers and learning designers to enhance online teaching practices.
 The minimum course expectations for understanding your learners and accommodating their learning needs are embedded throughout all five focus areas.
 View the BOLD Learning and Teaching Practices

-CLIPP offers the following professional development opportunities to support teaching staff with better understanding their learners and ways to support them:
+CTIQ offers the following ongoing professional development opportunities to support teaching staff with better understanding their learners and ways to support them:

-- Graduate Certificate in Education (Tertiary Education) – This postgraduate award course is designed to support tertiary teachers deliver quality, contemporary teaching practices in the higher education setting.
-Modules on student learning include the likes of: Dynamics of learning, Students as partners, Student diversity and equity.
-View what else the GCETE has to offer.
+- Graduate Certificate in Education (Tertiary Education)– This postgraduate award course is designed to support tertiary teachers deliver quality, contemporary teaching practices in the higher education setting.
+Modules on assessment include the: Dynamics of assessment, Students as partners and Quality assessment practices.